boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Cell border

 This allows you to toggle the visibility of the border surrounding the cell.
-The value ranges from 0 to 10. `Default value is 1.`
+The value ranges from 0 to 10.
+The `default value is 1`.

 ![Cell border](/static/assets/visualizing-data/visualization-widgets/images/heat-map/cellborder-settings.png)